 A short jaunt over to the EMR and HIPPA weblog led me to an interesting article in Time written by Scott Haig, MD.
 While Dr. Haig touches on a couple of positive features of electronic medical records (EMRs), he like many physicians, focuses on the negatives.
 He concludes that “Doctors and patients live in a world of painful, pressing questions.
 The great physicians I’ve known seek answers through personal commitment to each patient and judgment born of practical experience â€” neither of which I have found in a machine.”
 I think he is missing the point of an EMR.

 I recently spied a Twitter post regarding a “pill geometry” database.
 The idea of a database that houses the geometry of prescription tabletsÂ piquedÂ my interest and sent my brain into overdrive.
 I don’t think that was the intention of the Twitter post, but it jump started by brain nonetheless.

 An article in the most recent issue of Archives of Internal Medicine reports the results of adding a pharmacist to a health care team to offer up expertise on appropriate use of medication in heart failure and hypertension.
-The results showed a 35% reduction in adverse drug events, a 48% reduction in preventable adverse drug […]

 A Business Week article this week took a look at the current state of electronic medical records (EMRs) and technology in healthcare.
 The author managed to deliver a mixed message without clearly differentiating between electronic medical records and patient safety issues.
 The article clearly focuses on the negative.